tilemill-project/tilemill/_posts/docs/tutorials/0203-03-02-advanced-map-design.md

 Thirdly, **interactivity** can only be active on one layer at a time.
 This means if we want a hover tooltip for the state-level dots and for the individual dots, we cannot export them together.

 When exporting individual pieces of your project, a very helpful tool is the ability to **comment-out** specific Carto code.
 Anything commented-out will remain in your code, but not render on the map.
 All this entails is placing `/*` before and `*/` after the code you want to comment-out.
+This is also a way to write comments into the code, hence the name.

 We have plans to composite this tornado map with an existing world baselayer available from [Mapbox](http://tiles.mapbox.com/mapbox), so the first thing to do will be to comment-out the default blue and white world base and the state borders.
   ![](/tilemill/assets/pages/exporting-in-pieces-1.png)